mdfarragher/DSC/Regression/TaxiFarePrediction/README.md

 What results do you get?
 What are your RMSE and MAE values?
 Is this a good result?

 And how much does your model predict I have to pay for my taxi ride?
+Is the prediction in the range of accetable values for this trip?

 Now make some changes to my trip.
 Change the vendor ID, or the distance, or the manner of payment.
 How does this affect the final fare prediction?
 And what do you think this means?